Royal Navy: Earlier fleets

 During much of the medieval period, fleets or "king's ships" were often established or gathered for specific campaigns or actions, and these would disperse afterwards.
 These were generally merchant ships enlisted into service.
 Unlike some European states, England did not maintain a small permanent core of warships in peacetime.
-England's naval organisation was haphazard and the mobilization of fleets when war broke out was slow.
+England's naval organisation was haphazard and the mobilisation of fleets when war broke out was slow.
 Control of the sea only became critical to Anglo-Saxon kings in the 10th century.
-In the 11th century, Aethelred II had an especially large fleet built by a national levy.
-During the period of Danish rule in the 11th century, the authorities maintained a standing fleet by taxation, and this continued for a time under Edward the Confessor, who frequently commanded fleets in person.
-After the Norman Conquest, English naval power waned and England suffered naval raids from the Vikings.
-In 1069, this allowed for the invasion and ravaging of England by Jarl Osborn (brother of King Svein Estridsson) and his sons.
+In the 11th century, Aethelred II had a large fleet built by a national levy.
+During the period of Danish rule in the 11th century, authorities maintained a standing fleet by taxation, and this continued for a time under Edward the Confessor, who frequently commanded fleets in person.
+After the Norman Conquest, English naval power waned and England suffered large naval raids from the Vikings.
+In 1069, this allowed for the invasion and ravaging of England by Jarl Osborn, brother of King Svein Estridsson, and his sons.

 The lack of an organised navy came to a head during the First Barons' War, in which Prince Louis of France invaded England in support of northern barons.
 With King John unable to organise a navy, this meant the French landed at Sandwich unopposed in April 1216.
 John's flight to Winchester and his death later that year left the Earl of Pembroke as regent, and he was able to marshal ships to fight the French in the Battle of Sandwich in 1217 – one of the first major English battles at sea.
 The outbreak of the Hundred Years War emphasised the need for an English fleet.
 French plans for an invasion of England failed when Edward III of England destroyed the French fleet in the Battle of Sluys in 1340.
 England's naval forces could not prevent frequent raids on the south-coast ports by the French and their allies.
-Such raids halted only with the occupation of northern France by Henry V. A Scottish fleet existed by the reign of William the Lion.
+Such raids halted only with the occupation of northern France by Henry V.

+A Scottish fleet existed by the reign of William the Lion in the late 12th century.
 In the early 13th century there was a resurgence of Viking naval power in the region.
 The Vikings clashed with Scotland over control of the isles though Alexander III was ultimately successful in asserting Scottish control.
 The Scottish fleet was of particular import in repulsing English forces in the early 14th century.